joe-maitan/Tic-tac-toe-app/README.md

 # Sprints
 ## Sprint 1 - Implement Client and Server architecture
+1. Basic Server Setup:
    - The backend Server runs a flask app that processes requests and socket events.
+2. Client-Side connection
-- The client is a web browser that can be booted up doing the npm run dev command below.
+   - The client is a web browser that can be booted up by running the client script as shown below.
    - When the client is on the web page they are greated with a sign up/ log in page where they will need to create an account that is stored in our database managed by the backend.
    - Once the client has created an account or logged in, they wait in the lobby waiting to invite other players
+3. Simple Message Exchange
+   - Use of HTTP requests for logging in and signing up, logging out, getting the list of active users.
+And the use of a socket for inviting other users
+4. Error Handling
+5. Testing and Debugging:
+  - Server can handle multiple client connections and distinguish their socket ID's from one another.
+  - Client can exchange messages to the server and they will be processed accordingly.

 ## Sprint 2 - Design and Implement Message Protocol
 - The client has two ways of sending messages to the server.
 The first is through HTTP requests and the second through SocketIO.